 She was advised the surgery has caused a torsion in her bowl and it was causing an obstruction.
 A second operation was required to correct this.

 Our client is now unable to have stoma reversed.
 She went through a great deal of pain and suffering and required care from her husband and family and she recovered from her injuries.

-Our client bought a claim for the additional pain and suffering caused by the negligent surgery.
+Our client bought a claim for the additional pain and suffering caused by the negligent episiotomy.
 She approached other firms, who having reviewed this difficult case, indicated that they were unable to assist.
 Devonshires took the claim on and, despite denials of liability from the Defendant, were able to obtain compensation for our client.

 If we believe that you have strong grounds for a childbirth injury compensation claim, our experienced medical negligence solicitors will support you with our ‘No Win No Fee‘ agreement.
 This means that you will not be charged any upfront legal costs in order to start your claim and if your claim is not successful, you will not incur any costs*.